NevinSelby/Fetch_ML_Apprentice_Task/README.md

 Transfer learning is critical for BERT-based models, so I carefully considered different freezing strategies:

-1. **Freezing the entire network**: This would be too restrictive, preventing the model from adapting to the McDonald's domain language
+1. **Freezing the entire network**: This would be too restrictive, preventing the model from adapting to the Starbucks domain language
 2. **Freezing only the BERT backbone**: This approach makes sense for limited data scenarios, letting the task heads adapt while preserving language fundamentals
 3. **Freezing one task head**: This would be useful if one task was pre-trained but would likely cause the backbone to overfit to the unfrozen task